Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 At York Minster, king John's daughter Joan married Alexander II, the king of the Scots.
 Joan was only eleven years old at the time of the wedding.

-Building work on the South Transept of York Minster until 1241.
+Building work on the South Transept of York Minster took place until 1241.

-Building work on the North Transept of York Minster until 1255.
+Building work on the North Transept of York Minster took place until 1255.

 Henry III's daughter Margaret married Alexander III, king of the Scots, at York Minster.
 Both bride and groom were under the age of eleven at the time of the wedding.
 The festivities were huge as many members of the English and Scottish courts attended the wedding.

-Building work on the Chapter-house of York Minster until 1296.
+Building work on the Chapter-house of York Minster took place until 1296.

-Building work on the Nave and West Front of York Minster until 1345.
+Building work on the Nave and West Front of York Minster took place until 1345.

-Edward married Philippa of Hainault at York Minster.
+King Edward III married Philippa of Hainault at York Minster.
 The marriage was arranged as many were at the time.
-The arrangement was organised as early as 1323, when she was not nine years old.
+The arrangement was organised as early as 1323, when she was not yet nine years old.
 The Bishop of Exeter visited Hainault to see the girl.

-Building work on the West Window of York Minster until 1338.
+Building work on the West Window of York Minster took place until 1338.

-During Edward III's absence on the campaign of Crecy the Scottish king David II was approached by the French King Philippe VI of Valois to invade England.
+During the absence of Edward III while he was on campaign in France the Scottish king David II was approached by the French King Philippe VI to invade England.
 David II did so and advanced south but at Neville's Cross they met a band of monks, priests and land workers who managed to defeat the Scottish army.
 The band were led by the archbishop of York William Zouche.
 David II was captured and sent to London to be held at the Tower.

 Under the direction of Archbishop Thoresby the eastern end of the building was extended elongating the choir.
 The architectural fashion of Decorated Gothic was changing to Perpendicular Gothic as this construction work was undertaken.

-Building work on the East Window of York Minster until 1405.
+Building work on the East Window of York Minster took place until 1405.

-Building work on the central tower of York Minster until 1423.
+Building work on the central tower of York Minster took place until 1423.

-Building work on the south-west tower of York Minster until 1456.
+Building work on the south-west tower of York Minster took place until 1456.

-Building work on the north-west tower of York Minster until 1474.
+Building work on the north-west tower of York Minster took place until 1474.